aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions/_index.md

 ## PdfSecurityOptions class

+Options for encrypting and access permissions for a PDF document.
-Settings of pdf when converting excel to pdf, PDF/A does not allow security setting.
+PDF/A does not allow security setting.